Kunsthaus Graz: Concept

 Architecture, design, new media, internet art, film, and photography are united under one roof.
 Kunsthaus Graz was developed as an institution to stage international exhibitions of multidisciplinary, modern and contemporary art from the 1960s to the present day.
 It does not collect art, maintains no permanent exhibitions and does not have its own depot.
 Rather, its exclusive purpose is to present and procure contemporary art productions.

 As founding director, Peter Pakesch was responsible for the orientation and the program of the Kunsthaus between the administration in 2003 and the end of his directorship at the Universalmuseum Joanneum.

-BIX Façade
+BIX façade

-The BIX Façade of the museum represents a singular fusion from architecture and New Media and is based on a concept of the Berliner architects realities:united.
+The BIX façade of the museum represents a singular fusion from architecture and New Media and is based on a concept of the Berliner architects realities:united.
 BIX, a name which consists of the words "Big" and "pixels", is the acrylic glass skin of the eastern side of the building, which consists of 930 fluorescent lamps whose brightness can be individually adjusted.
-Variable at 20 frames per second, the facade can be used as a large screen for films and animations in what is referred to as a "communicative display skin".
+Variable at 20 frames per second, the façade can be used as a large screen for films and animations in what is referred to as a "communicative display skin".

-The BIX facade concept was entered into the permanent Architecture and Design Collection of the Museum of Modern Art (MoMA) in New York in 2011.
+The BIX façade concept was entered into the permanent Architecture and Design Collection of the Museum of Modern Art (MoMA) in New York in 2011.